-“The project is a shoreline enhancement project to reduce erosion and storm damage, improve pedestrian and bicycle safety, enhance shore access, and improve storm drainage along Birch Bay Drive between Alderson and Birch Point Roads.”
+“The project is a shoreline restoration project to reduce erosion and storm damage, improve pedestrian and bicycle safety, enhance public shore access, and improve stormwater drainage along 1 1/2 miles of Birch Bay from just north of Alderson Rd. thru the middle of the bay.”

 After some minor design changes, the Birch Bay Drive and Pedestrian Facility project has finally gained support from property owners – a fact that pleased Whatcom County Council members.